mvaganov/self/RESUME.md

 * Collaborated with lead designer to plan product pipeline, including concept market-testing
 * Represented company at conferences and industry meetups
 <!-- 1250 CAPITAL OF TEXAS HIGHWAY SOUTH, BUILDING 3, AUSTIN, TX, 78746.
 Alain Ayoub, CEO while I worked there -->

-#### Chief Educator, Futurist, and Code Coach at Applied Computing Foundation
-(*Feb.
-2020 to present*) Showing how to Apply Computing to solve problems (I'm making wizards!)
-* Part of executive committee, giving feedback on process and guidance on future initiatives
-* Teaching Virtual Reality, Game Development, and Entrepreneurship classes

 #### Faculty at Gamebridge Unityversity
 (*Aug.
 2016 to Mar.
 2020*) Lead weekly Virtual Reality & Game Development workshops